carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

 ## 1. Create linear data flow with container style types(Box)
 In the following code, several operations happens in one function.
+What following function does is take a string and trim it, parse int, add number to it and get the char code from string.

 ```javascript
 const nextCharForNumberString = str => {